 The city of Aksum has plenty of surviving ones decorating the landscape.
 Underneath the stelae are underground tombs with rooms and passages.
 Since they have been long looted, no one is sure of what treasures they held inside originally.

 3. Ghana Empire (c.
-600-1200’s)
+600 – 1200s)

-Another writer, Al-Bakri, from Spain, goes into more detail, describing the capital of the kingdom as a large city with some 30,000 inhabitants.
+Another writer, Al-Bakri, from Spain, goes into more detail.
+He describes the capital of the kingdom as a large city with some 30,000 inhabitants.

 The capital and its palace

 One of the towns, El-Ghaba, housed the palace of the king.
-The king held “audience in a domed pavilion” adorned with ten horses covered with clothes made of gold.
+The king held “audience in a domed pavilion” adorned with ten horses covered with clothes made of gold, says Al-Bakri.
 “On his right, are the sons of the vassal kings of his country, wearing splendid garments and their hair plaited with gold.
 At the door… are dogs of excellent pedigree.
 Round their necks they wear collars of gold and silver (..),” writes the Spaniard.